Adzz/data_schema/impl_notes.md

+# Todo List

+- inline schema fields for has_one / has_many - Probably not doing as need a nice way to add the name of the struct when it is inline...
+I don't think there is one particularly.
+The other option is to just make a map for inline schemas but seems worse for some reason.
+Think it's better than supplying a struct name though.
+- update docs
+- Remove data_schema/2 and supply the accessor as a module attribute instead
+- Fix the doc below to make sense.
+- make an DataSchema.Error struct or similar.
+- collect_errors version of to_struct using the above error struct.
+- Livebook for the repo (make the guides livebooks that would mean they are easier to test too.)

+#### Historical context on why has_one / has_many are their own fields

+You might think they could be encompassed by field and list_of but there are subtle reasons why not.
+One day I may fully explain the reasoning properly but for now here are the ramblings as I figured it out.
+I will make it make more sense later.

  if we recur that means list has to be a nested schema if we dont then there is the confusion with nested schemas implementing to_struct with different options from the usual.